 2.6 Restart RStudio Package Manager

-After changing certain configuration file settings you must restart the RStudio Package Manager service.
+After changing the configuration file or license you must restart the RStudio Package Manager service.
 Follow the instructions for your operating system:

 # for Ubuntu 14.04 and REHL/CentOS 6 sudo stop rstudio-pm sudo start rstudio-pm